Anna-Dinius/ASE-456-Expense-App/docs/Weekly Progress Reports/week-1.md

 ## Progress Summary

+- Set team rules
 - Chose project & AI option
 - Decided on features
 - Defined requirements as user stories
 - Set milestones

+---

+## Team Rules (1/2)

+- Be on time to meetings
+- Follow good SWE practices (e.g. KISS - Keep It Stupid and Simple)
+- Start early and finish early
+- No surprises - have good, consistent communication
+  - Respond to all team communication ASAP (max.
+24 hours)

+---

+## Team Rules (2/2)

+- Be professional - no emotions
+- Commit code to GitHub regularly
+- No force pushing into repo
+- Ask for help and feedback when needed

 ---